Avril112113/SelenScript/readme.md

 end
 foo = default(foo, 3)

--- the reason we deinfe the function first then redefine with the dectorator it instead of just using -- it directly as an argument to the decorator is because for example -- `function t:foo() end`, we want to preserve the special nature of `:`
+-- the reason we define the function first then redefine with the decorator it instead of just using -- it directly as an argument to the decorator is because for example -- `function t:foo() end`, we want to preserve the special nature of `:`